People

 Davoren Chick, MD, FACP (lead/communicating author: dchick@acponline.org)

-Dr. Chick is Senior Vice President of Medical Education for the American College of Physicians and Adjunct Professor of Medicine, University of Pennsylvania Perelman School of Medicine.
-She was previously a clinician-educator in the Department of Internal Medicine and the Department of Learning Health Sciences, University of Michigan Medical School, and the internal medicine residency program director at Michigan State University.
+Dr. Chick is Chief Learning Officer for the American College of Physicians and Adjunct Professor of Medicine, University of Pennsylvania Perelman School of Medicine.
+She was previously a clinician-educator in the Department of Internal Medicine and the Department of Learning Health Sciences, University of Michigan Medical School, the internal medicine residency program director at Michigan State University, and a faculty member for Massachusetts General Hospital/Harvard Medical School.
 Dr. Chick practices general internal medicine and has volunteered her professional services for vulnerable and homeless patients at shelter clinics.
 Her research and scholarly work have focused on medical education curriculum development and creative curriculum design.

 April Bigelow, PhD, ANP-BC, AGPCNP-BC

-Dr. Bigelow is a clinical educator with the University of Michigan School of Nursing, and coordinates their Adult Gerontology Primary Care Nurse Practitioner Program.
-She maintains an active clinical practice caring for vulnerable populations, including underinsured and homeless patients, through the Shelter Association of Washtenaw County Delonis Health Clinic.
+Dr. Bigelow is a clinical educator with the University of Michigan School of Nursing and coordinates their Adult Gerontology Primary Care and Family Nurse Practitioner Programs.
+She maintains an active clinical practice caring for vulnerable populations, including underinsured and homeless patients, through a local Federally Qualified Health Center as well as an outpatient palliative clinic through Michigan Medicine.
 Dr. Bigelow also teaches in the graduate nursing program.
-Dr. Bigelow’s scholarly focus includes a variety of health promotion issues within vulnerable and complex care populations, including smoking cessation and chronic disease management.
+Dr. Bigelow’s scholarly focus includes a variety of health promotion issues within vulnerable and complex care populations, including chronic disease management and the integration of palliative care into the primary care setting.

 Heather Rye, LMSW